 Walt Disney World is arguably the ultimate destination for a big family holiday; the magic of the parks touches young and old alike.
-During the summer of 2016, my extended family of 19 made the journey to the Happiest Place on Earth to celebrate my grandparents’ 50th wedding anniversary, so I can safely say that I have experienced a Disney vacation in a large group and lived to tell the tale.
+During the summer of 2016, my extended family of 19 made the journey to the Most Magical Place on Earth to celebrate my grandparents’ 50th wedding anniversary, so I can safely say that I have experienced a Disney vacation in a large group and lived to tell the tale.
 Our party consisted of 8 adults, 4 teens and 7 children aged between 4 and 11, so we were a wide mix of ages.
 Just imagine that family you see every trip with matching t-shirts, but without the matching t-shirts.

 For the designated planners out there who have been given the highly prestigious and important responsibility of organizing your big group Disney vacation, I’m going to offer my top survival tips to ensure you all come home as happy as you left.

 Spoiler alert: We all still speak to each other.

 Survival Tip #1 – Know that you won’t be able to do absolutely everything together

 This is the holy grail of big group Disney vacations, the pièce de résistance, the golden key to unlock happiness.
 Yes, the whole point of the trip is to spend time together but honestly, it will be difficult for you to get anything done when you’re adventuring around the busy parks in a large group.
 I can guarantee that you wouldn’t make it to the end of Main Street, U.S.A. without someone getting distracted by shiny Mickey ears in the Emporium and wandering off.
 There’s always going to be someone who wants to stop for ice cream, stop for the restrooms, stop to apply sun cream — it’s non-stop stopping!